Basic Specifications

 Assertion b > -10 might not hold.

-Postconditions with ensures
+Specifying postconditions with ensures clauses

 Postconditions are added with the keyword ensures before a function declaration.
 By convention, they are written after any preconditions.
+In the contract of the function Abs, we have already seen the postcondition res >= 0 && (res == x || res == -x).

 const MinInt32 = -2147483648

-//@ requires x != MinInt32
+// @ requires x != MinInt32

-//@ ensures res >= 0 && (res == x || res == -x)
+// @ ensures res >= 0 && (res == x || res == -x)

 func Abs(x int32) (res int32) {

-//@ assert x != MinInt32
+// @ assert x != MinInt32

 if x < 0 {

-//@ assert x != MinInt32 && x < 0
+// @ assert x != MinInt32 && x < 0

 return -x